-- 2. Providing pro-bono services. - 3.
-Providing physical therapy services to underserved and underrepresented populations. - 4.
-Providing patient/client services that go beyond expected standards of practice. - 5.
-Completing patient/client care and professional responsibility prior to personal needs.
+- Placing patient's/client's needs above the physical therapists - Providing pro-bono services - Providing physical therapy services to underserved and underrepresented populations - Providing patient/client services that go beyond expected standards of practice - Completing patient/client care and professional responsibility prior to personal needs - 3.
 Compassion/Caring is the desire to identify with or sense something of another's experience, a precursor of caring.
 Caring is the concern, empathy and consideration for the needs and values of others.

-- 1. Understanding the socio-cultural, economic and psychological influences on the individual's life in their environment. - 2.
-Understanding an individual's perspective. - 3.
-Being an advocate for patient's/client's needs. - 4.
-Communicating effectively, both verbally and non-verbally, with others taking into consideration individual differences in learning styles, language, and cognitive abilities, etc. - 5.
-Designing patient/client programs/ interventions that are congruent with patient/client needs - 6.
-Empowering patients/clients to achieve the highest level of function possible and to exercise self-determination in their care. - 7.
-Focusing on achieving the greatest well-being and the highest potential for a patient/client. - 8.
-Recognizing and refraining from acting on one's social, cultural, gender, and sexual biases. - 9.
-Embracing the patient's/client's emotional and psychological aspects of care. - 10.
-Attending to the patient's/client's personal needs and comforts. - 11.
-Demonstrating respect for others and considering others as unique and of value.
+- Understanding the socio-cultural, economic and psychological influences on the individual's life in their environment - Understanding an individual's perspective - Being an advocate for patient's/client's needs - Communicating effectively, both verbally and non-verbally, with others taking into consideration individual differences in learning styles, language, and cognitive abilities, etc. - Designing patient/client programs/ interventions that are congruent with patient/client needs - Empowering patients/clients to achieve the highest level of function possible and to exercise self-determination in their care - Focusing on achieving the greatest well-being and the highest potential for a patient/client - Recognizing and refraining from acting on one's social, cultural, gender, and sexual biases - Embracing the patient's/client's emotional and psychological aspects of care - Attending to the patient's/client's personal needs and comforts - Demonstrating respect for others and considering others as unique and of value - 4.
 Excellence is physical therapy practice that consistently uses current knowledge and theory while understanding personal limits, integrates judgement and the patient/client.